TANUJA-RA/CSMA-CD/README.md

   •	If the channel was transmitting a frame and we again "Send Frame," it will cause "Collision," and a prompt will show collision occurred.

-  •	User have to enter the collision no. to determine the prompt's wait time.
+  •	User have to enter the collision no. in the prompt to determine wait time(back off).

   •	There is a "History log" which maintains the history of activities that happened.